 - The overall reputation benchmark score has experienced an increase, rising from 62 in 2023 to 65 in 2024.
-This score falls within an acceptable range. - Residents in Pirongia and Kakepuku have the highest reputation benchmark scores, with 75 and 72, respectively.
+This score falls within an acceptable range. - · Residents in Pirongia and Kakepuku have the highest reputation benchmark scores, with 75 and 72, respectively.
 In contrast, Maungatautari residents have a 'Poor' reputation benchmark score of 54. - Older residents aged 65 and above state the Council's reputation score at the high end of the 'Acceptable' range at 79.

-- LS6 vision and leadership, TS6 trust, FM5 financial management, QL4 quality of deliverables, OVREP overall reputation - 2.
-The benchmark is calculated by rescaling the overall reputation measure to a new scale between Document Set 1D 14 279747 granularity for the purpose of benchmarking
+- LS6 vision and leadership, TS6 trust, FM5 financial management, QL4 quality of deliverables, OVREP overall reputation - The benchmark is calculated by rescaling the overall reputation measure to a new scale between -50 and +150 to improve granularity for the purpose of benchmarking